In honor of Mother’s Day, we’re celebrating some of the moms in our community — their strength, their resilience, and their stories of motherhood.

 The fact that I can get up every day, take care of my children (and husband), work, and find time for a workout makes me feel strong every single day.
 It’s a lot of work being a mother and I’m proud of myself and all of the other mothers out there for doing what we do every day.

-I created and carried 2 humans.
+I created and carried two humans.
 Just knowing that makes me feel stronger.
 My Tempo pal, Peter, jokes and says I must be from another planet.
 All mothers who love and care for their children are our own species.
 Being a mom is not easy and we do it!

 I live in San Francisco with my partner and our 2 dogs, Rachel Bilson and Miliford Grace.
-I work at Tempo on our content and fitness teams, working to bring you the amazing workouts that you know and love!

 But as a woman, I’ve struggled with external, societal expectations of “beauty”.
 I’ve spent a lot of time chasing some ideal body shape and size, and, while I am ultimately proud of what my body is capable of and what it’s allowed me to accomplish, I often find that my self-confidence and self-image are contingent on how my body looks.